 The Sports Clinic was the site of the Athlete’s Clinic for the 2016 BC Winter Games in Penticton, with staff taking lead roles on the organizing committee for Medical Services in positions of Medical Director, Physiotherapy Chair and Chair of Medical Volunteers, as well as attending to athletes on the sidelines at events.

 50% of adults will experience symptoms of dizziness their lifetime.
-Dizziness and balance problems represent 10% of all physician visits, and is the #1 reason for physician visits for patients >65 years.
+Dizziness and balance problems represent 10% of all physician visits, and is the #1 reason for physician visits for patients over 65.

 Vestibular Rehabilitation is the assessment and treatment of vestibular disorders following a diagnosis of complaints of dizziness and ‘true’ vertigo.
 BPPV (benign positional paroxysmal vertigo) is the most common cause of vertigo, accounting for up to 30% of vertigo patients.